lawrancej/Compilers/workspace/Lab1/README.md

     * AnotherCompiler.
 Output code for another language, or even *gasp* assembly code that works with `masm`, `as` or `nasm`.
     * Optimizer.
 Traverse through the AST and create a new AST that improves execution performance (e.g., replace runs of the same instruction with a single instruction, so ++++ becomes a single Increment node with a count of 4, or replace a Sequence pattern with a special Node).
 This would involve changing the classes implementing Node, or even implementing new Node types.

-6. Test that all of this works for valid RUM programs.
+Be sure to test that all of this works for valid RUM programs.
 For example, this is "Hello, World!" in RUM:

         (++++++++++<[>+>+<<-]>>[<<+>>-])>::::::::::::::<<<<<<<--------.>>>---------.+++++++..>---------.<<<<<<<------.<--------.>>>>>---.>>>.+++.<.--------.<<<<<<<+.